KaiNorberg/PatchworkOS/README.md

 ### Troubleshooting

-- **QEMU boot failure** Check if you are using QEMU version 10.0.0, as that version is known to not work correctly, try using version 9.2.3.
+  * **QEMU boot failure**: Check if you are using QEMU version 10.0.0, as that version is known to not work correctly, try using version 9.2.3.
-- **Any other errors?** If an error not listed here occurs or is not resolvable, please open an issue in the GitHub.
+  * **Any other errors?**: If an error not listed here occurs or is not resolvable, please open an issue in the GitHub.

 ## Testing